konbraphat51/SadapDii/prompt.md

 - Transcribe audio to text using OpenAI Whisper API in realtime.
   - enable to select language
   - fetch API key from environment variable.
+- Make it able to set environment variable in `.env` file.
+  - Make sure this is ignored by git.
 - Show the transcribed text in a text area.
 - Allow user to edit the transcribed text.
   - Make the input by user green.